Table of Contents

 3. Customer Churn Analysis

-- What to do: Analyze customer data to find out why customers stop using a service.
+- Customer data analysis to find out why customers stop using a service.

-- Example: Use customer data to find patterns that predict when they might leave.
+- Customers use data to find patterns that predict when they can leave.

 - Tools: Excel, Python, or R.